 Dr. Paul Tabar is a professor of sociology and anthropology at LAU Beirut.
-He is the chair of the Department of Humanities and the acting associate chair of the Department of Social Sciences.
-He is also the director of LAU’s Institute for Migration Studies.
-He is an adjunct fellow at the Centre for Culture and Society, University of Western Sydney.
+He served as the acting associate chair of the Department of Social Sciences and as the chair of the Department of Humanities.
+He is the director of LAU’s Institute for Migration Studies, and an adjunct fellow at the Centre for Culture and Society, University of Western Sydney.

 Tabar is the author of “‘Political Remittances’: The case of Lebanese expatriates voting in national elections.”
 Journal of Intercultural Studies, Vol. 35, Issue 4, 2014 and of Arab Communities in Australia (CAUS, 2013, in Arabic).

 He is also a co-author of Being Lebanese in Australia: Identity, racism and the ethnic field (Institute for Migration Studies, 2010), Bin Laden in the Suburbs: Criminilizing the Arab Other (The Institute of Criminology, Sydney University, 2004), and has published many articles on Lebanese and Arab migrants in international journals.
 He is currently co-authoring a book on Ethnic habitus.

 His research interests include: Migration, Diasporic relations, multiculturalism, racism, home-grown terrorism, and the Lebanese state and society

 - Tabar, P. (2014) “‘Political Remittances’: the case of Lebanese expatriates voting in national elections”.
 Journal of Intercultural Studies, Vol. 35, Issue 4.